Benefit of enhanced electrostatic and optical accelerometry for future gravimetry missions: Gravity field recovery

 \subsection{GFR with classical and novel sensors}

 This section presents the comparison of the recovered gravity field models for a single satellite pair on a polar orbit, e.g., GRACE-like, using different inter-satellite range instruments and accelerometers.
-All Amplitude Spectral Densities of different types of ACCs that are used in GFR here -- result from the modeling done in ACME.
+All amplitude spectral densities of different types of ACCs that are used in GFR here result from the modeling done in ACME.

-Figure \ref{EA_SGRS_450km_parametrization} shows Amplitude Spectral Densities of the SGRS-like electrostatic ACCs with variations of different parameters, i.e. test mass dimensions and Test mass-electrode housing (TM-EH) gap size, as well as non-gravitational accelerations and inter-satellite Laser Range Interferometer and K-band ranging errors.
-The parameters corresponding to the continuous light green line ($\qty{30}{mm}$ side length, $\qty{0.54}{kg}$ mass and $\qty{1}{mm}$ gap) are equal to the model proposed in \citet{Alvarez2022} and the resulting sensitivity curve, independently calculated with our tool, is similar to the one presented in Fig. 13 of their work.
+Figure \ref{EA_SGRS_450km_parametrization} shows the amplitude spectral densities of the SGRS-like electrostatic ACCs with variations of different parameters, i.e., the dimensions of the TM and the size of the gap between the TM and the electrode housing (TM-EH), as well as non-gravitational accelerations and inter-satellite Laser Range Interferometer and K-band ranging errors.
+The parameters corresponding to the continuous light green line ($\qty{30}{mm}$ side length, $\qty{0.54}{kg}$ mass and $\qty{1}{mm}$ gap) are equal to the model proposed in \citet{Alvarez2022} and the resulting sensitivity curve, independently calculated with our tool, is similar to the one presented in Fig.~13 of their work.

-The ASD of the LRI noise for the present-day GRACE-FO mission (green dotted line in Fig.~\ref{EA_SGRS_450km_parametrization}) was assumed in this study as \begin{linenomath} \end{linenomath} where $L$ is the inter-satellite distance, e.g., \qty{200}{\km} used in the simulations.
-The first term in the bracket proportional to $L$ accounts for cavity intrinsic thermal noise \citep[][]{Francis.2015}, while the second term approximates the low-frequency thermal stability of the cavity.
+The ASD of the LRI noise for the present-day GRACE-FO mission (green dotted line in Fig.~\ref{EA_SGRS_450km_parametrization}) was assumed in this study as \begin{linenomath} \end{linenomath} where $L$ is the inter-satellite distance, for which a value of \qty{200}{\km} is used in the simulations.
+The first term in the bracket proportional to $L$ accounts for the cavity intrinsic thermal noise \citep[][]{Francis.2015}, while the second term approximates the low-frequency thermal stability of the cavity.